 Among the most well-known symbols around the world are the Olympic Games' logo or the United Nations' logo.
 Today, we are going to tell you about a story of another logo in many countries, the Red Cross.
 A symbol of comfort in conflicts or disasters, the Red Cross is a group of humanitarian organizations.
-Let's take a closer look at the meaning of this symbol, but also its origin and its different variations over time.
+Let's take a closer look at the meaning of the Red Cross symbol, but also its origin and its different variations over time.

-It was after a bloody battle in 1859 that a man from Geneva came up with the idea of creating a neutral organization to care for the wounded.
+It was after the Solferino bloody battle in 1859 that a man from Geneva came up with the idea of creating a neutral organization to care for the wounded.
 He was upset about seeing dead and wounded soldiers left on the battlefield.
 So, he decided to write a memoir about his experience and sent it to various political leaders and army generals in order to make a difference.

 A few years later, several grand duchies and countries agreed to meet to sign a treaty to protect wounded soldiers and medical units.
 Many organizations were created in different countries under the fundamental principles of humanity, neutrality, volunteerism, and universality.
 The Red Cross helped during the First and Second World Wars, and then during various armed conflicts thereafter.
 The Red Cross organization now has millions of members.

 The Red Cross logo was created at the conference of 1864 in Geneva.
 It was simply inspired by the Switzerland flag where the organization was created.
 The colors of the flag were then inverted: a red cross on a white background instead of a white cross on a red background.
 Since then, it has been used by the organization and is a universally recognized symbol.
 Since the Geneva Conventions, only those helping the injured or participating in humanitarian missions can use or wear the red cross or red crescent symbol.